Club Deportivo Universidad Católica (sports club): Volleyball

 This Branch was born in 1942 together with the Chilean Volleyball Association.
 The participation of José Grisante, sportsman of the club and vice president of the Association that was chaired by Benedicto Kocian of the YMCA, is key in this process.

-In 1943 the Association was renamed the Santiago Volleyball Association and in 1955 the Chilean Volleyball Federation was founded, which is chaired by José Grisanti and Francisco Vilarrubias as vice president, both prominent CDUC volleyball players.
+In 1943, the association was renamed the Santiago Volleyball Association, and in 1955, the Chilean Volleyball Federation was founded.
+Jose Grisanti was appointed president and Francisco Vilarrubias vice president, both of whom were CDUC volleyball players.
+Both the men's and women's teams have won national championships.

-These are just the beginning of a long and brilliant history of the crossover, that both in ladies and in men, have been national champions an enormous number of times, being the teams with the most titles at the national level.